Provable Phase Retrieval with Mirror Descent: Introduction

 { In this paper, we consider the real\footnote{This is motivated by main application in light scattering where the roughness of a surface to be recovered is real.} phase retrieval problem that we formulate \eqref{GeneralPR} as the minimization problem \eqref{formulepro}.
 Inspired by \cite{bolte_first_2017}, we propose a mirror descent (or Bregman gradient descent) algorithm with backtracking associated to a wisely chosen Bregman divergence, hence removing the classical global Lipschitz continuity requirement on the gradient of the nonconvex objective in \eqref{formulepro}.

 In the deterministic case, we show that for almost all initializers, bounded iterates of our algorithm converge to a critical point where the objective has no direction of negative curvature, i.e., a critical point which is not a strict saddle point.
-In addition, under a local relative strong convexity assumption, we also show that our mirror descent scheme exhibits a local linear convergence behaviour.
+In addition, \tcb{provided that a local relative strong convexity property holds}, we also show that our mirror descent scheme exhibits a local linear convergence behaviour.

-In the case of \iid standard Gaussian measurements, provided that the the number $m$ of sensing vectors is large enough, it turns out that the iterates of our algorithm are bounded and that the set of critical points is the union of $\ens{\pm \avx}$ and the set of strict saddle points.
-This together with the above deterministic guarantees ensures that with high probability, for almost all initializers, our mirror descent recovers the original vector $\avx$ up to a global sign change, and exhibits a local linear convergence behaviour with a dimension-independent convergence rate.
-This is in contrast with the Wirtinger flow \cite{Candes_WF_2015} which requires spectral initialization and whose local convergence rate degrades with the dimension, though the latter aspect has been improved in the truncated Wirtinger flow \cite{chen_solving_2017} and the Polyak subgradient method \cite{davis_nonsmooth_2020} (both also require spectral initialization).
-Our results are also far more general than those of \cite{chen_gradient_2019} requiring for instance a smaller sampling complexity bound and assuming any random initialization provided that it is drawn from a distribution that has a density \wrt the Lebesgue measure, \ie the Gaussian nature of initialization in \cite{chen_gradient_2019} is irrelevant in our context.
+In the case of \iid standard Gaussian measurements, provided that the the number $m$ of sensing vectors is large enough, it turns out that the iterates of our algorithm are bounded, \tcb{and that the set of critical points of the objective $f$ in \eqref{formulpro} is the union of $\ens{\pm \avx}$ and the set of strict saddle points.} This together with the above deterministic guarantees ensures that with high probability, for almost all initializers, our mirror descent recovers the original vector $\avx$ up to a global sign change, and exhibits a local linear convergence behaviour with a dimension-independent convergence rate. \tcb{Our results are far more general than those of \cite{chen_gradient_2019} as we require for instance a smaller sampling complexity bound and we assume any random initialization provided that it is drawn from a distribution that has a density \wrt the Lebesgue measure, \ie the Gaussian nature of initialization in \cite{chen_gradient_2019} is irrelevant in our context.}